 As a prelude to bow pose (or as a preparation), move into cat pose, lift one leg and bend it.
 To test your balance lift the same side hand.
 Grab the ankle then work at pulling the ankle back, as if trying to pull your foot free of your hand.
-You can use this action to stretch the quad and hip flexors of the lifted leg.
+You can use this action as a bent knee hip flexor stretch which targets the rectus femoris of the lifted leg.
 You can also use it to stretch the shoulder of the hand that is grabbing the foot.

 The shoulder stretch will feel slightly different when grabbing with the opposite side hand versus the same side hand.